 The training program is being delivered through in-person and online workshops.
 Once they have been part of a workshop, participants who are experienced enough to become reviewers and who would like further experience have the opportunity to be linked with journals within their subject area.

 This journal linking is the unique follow-up that we are offering to participants in our training network, offering them an opportunity to try out and hone their skills as a reviewer on live manuscripts and receive some feedback.
 Following this feedback process, they will receive further certification as an experienced reviewer for the journal.

 Participants with suitable experience will have the opportunity to gain experience as a reviewer on relevant journals.
 Through a process of experience and feedback, participants will become certified as experienced reviewers.

-Read the highlights from our workshops in China and India.
+Read the highlights from our workshops in China and India in 2019.

 For information about reviewer training and engagement in China contact Jia Yang (Jia.Yang@tandfchina.com), Reviewer Engagement Manager, or Bing Zhang (Bing.Zhang.firstname.lastname@example.org), Reviewer Engagement Editor.
 For information about other global locations, please contact Diana Marshall (email@example.com), Head of Reviewer Programmes.